Sopiro/Bulbit/README.md

-# Path Tracer
+# Bulbit

-This is a physically based CPU path tracer written in C++
+This is a physically based CPU ray tracer written in C++

 ## Features
 - Unidirectional path tracing